How To Get Rid Of Chicken Skin In Children

 And since those who suffer from Keratosis Pilaris are said to have a vitamin A deficiency, it makes perfect sense that this cream is prescribed to treat this condition, and in our case, it has been pretty darn successful.

 Another cream that our dermatologist recommended along with the Tretinoin is the Cetaphil Rough and Bumpy daily smoothing moisturizer, which can be purchased at any store.
 This cream contains 20% salicylic acid, and we have been using it in combination with the Tretinoin, which helps keep his skin from drying out from the retinoid.
-It’s impressive how soft his skin feels, despite the texture from the bumps.

 A lot of families have limited or no health insurance, and aren’t able to see a professional dermatologist.
 If you’re one of those people, I have good news for you!!